Skip to content

 Press the Source button on your remote.
 For antenna channels, select TV.
 For a cable box or satellite receiver, select the HDMI port where that device is connected.

-If you don’t have your original remote, there are good Samsung TV remote app alternatives that let you switch inputs from your phone.
+No remote?
+Samsung TV remote apps let you switch inputs from your phone.

 #Change Your Region Setting